antonjim-te/thousandeyes-splunk-integrations-workshop/docs/service_map/advanced/login_splunk_observability.md

 This guide will help you log into Splunk Observability Cloud and obtain an access token for the ThousandEyes stream.

-=== "Existing Account"
+=== "Existing Account with *Admin* Privileges"

-    If you already have a Splunk Observability Cloud account:
+    If you already have a Splunk Observability Cloud account and you have *Admin* privileges:

     ### Log In to Your Account
     - Navigate to [Splunk Observability Cloud](https://login.signalfx.com/)